pomber/ch-v1-inngest/content/getting-started.ch.md

 ![Inngest Dev Server](/dev-server-event-2.png)

-## !steps Trigger an event from inside your app
+## !!steps Trigger an event from inside your app

 To run functions reliably in your app, you'll need to send an event to Inngest.
 Once the event is received, it is forwarded to all functions that listen to it.